fiorellamansilla/Kuna-Backend/README.md

 - Connect to your project directory

-- Create your virtual environment inside of your project directory:
+- Create your virtual environment inside your project directory:

 ```
 python3 -m venv env (for MAC)